Movie Review: "American Assassin"

 This movie's biggest issue was how unoriginal it felt.
 The plot, storylines, action, and ending were all just really generic.
 This movie hit the same plot points—that I do not want to get into to avoid spoilers—that too many movies have hit before it.
 Then the action sequences struggled to show anything that felt new, fresh, or even very exciting.
 Yet the worst of all was that the ending was so predictable, because we have all seen how similar movies have ended.
 I know, it is almost impossible to have a completely original story that does not borrow concepts from other stories, but the filmmakers did absolutely nothing special with this movie.
 It would have been acceptable if the film had a generic plot, storyline, ending, or action but it is the combination of all of them that caused this movie to feel really dull.

 Grade: C- (74pts)

-The film's weaknesses all stem from bad writing.
-The premise is ridiculous (if you need proof of that, count how many times I use the word "ridiculous" in this review), the plot is predictable, the storylines are generic, and the action is standard.
-Again, it is not a bad movie (barely), but it fails to bring anything unique to the big screen.
-So if you like ridiculous (I did it again) action movies and are not bothered by the average action, then you might just enjoy American Assassin.
-Otherwise, you can probably skip this movie.
+The film's weaknesses all lead back to bad writing.
+The premise was ridiculous, the plot was predictable, the storylines were generic, and the action was nothing special.
+Again, it was not a "bad" movie, but the filmmakers failed to bring anything unique to the big screen.
+If you are looking for a mindless action movie and would not be bothered by the average action and weak plot, then you might just enjoy American Assassin.
+Otherwise, you should probably skip this one.